Illusions and visual special effects – explanations and tutorials

 If you can see this illusion, you may be amazed to discover it’s not an animation.
 Most people will see waving movement, yet the pattern of lozenges is not really moving at all.
 But about 5% of people just don’t see this kind of illusion, and if that’s you, it doesn’t mean anything’s wrong.
 If you do see the movement, it won’t be wherever in the pattern you focus, but in the periphery of your field of view.
 However, the effect is also very sensitive to size.
 I see it vividly with the screen about 15 inches (36 cms) from my eyes, and the image 8 inches (21.5 cms) wide on the screen, but I think you’ll get an even better effect by clicking on the image, if a bigger version then comes up on your system.

-It would be great to have comments on whether that works for you, or whether you see both lower arrays as equilateral triangle arrangements – illusions like these often do look different to different observers.
+It would be really useful to have comments on whether that works for you, or whether for you the rotated dot arrays still present equilateral triangle arrangements.
+Illusions like these often do look different to different observers, and it’s also all to easy, once you have a theory about what’s going on, to see things the way your theory says they should look.